Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - In Washington's games last season, the combined scoring went over the point total five times.

-- Washington was 3-1 against the spread and 3-1 overall last year when the team recorded more than 23.4 points.
+- Washington was 3-1 against the spread and 3-1 overall last season when the team scored over 23.4 points.

-- Washington was 3-3 against the spread and 1-5 overall when the team totaled more than 352.5 yards last year.
+- Washington was 3-3 against the spread and 1-5 overall when the team totaled more than 352.5 yards last season.

-- Last season the Football Team turned the ball over 27 times, one more than the Bills' takeaways (26).
+- The Football Team turned the ball over 27 times last season, one more turnover than the Bills forced (26).

 Home and road insights

-- Buffalo was 7-1 overall, and 6-2 against the spread, at home last year.
+- Buffalo was 7-1 overall, and 6-2 against the spread, at home last season.

-- Buffalo hit the over in five of eight home games last season.
+- Last year, in eight games at home, Buffalo hit the over five times.

 - Last season, Bills home games averaged 47.4 points, 1.9 more than this contest's over/under (45.5).

-- In away games last season, Washington was 4-4 against the spread, and 4-4 overall.
+- In away games last season, Washington was 4-4 overall and 4-4 against the spread.

-- Last year, in three of eight road games Washington went over the total.
+- In eight away games last year, Washington hit the over three times.

 - Last season, Football Team away games averaged 44.4 points, 1.1 fewer than this contest's over/under (45.5).